Quotes From Hamlet Act 4

 1. "How all occasions do inform against me, / And spur my dull revenge!"
 (IV.iv.32-33)

 This quote highlights Hamlet's internal struggle.
-He's plagued by inaction, a "dull revenge," yet surrounded by "occasions" that constantly remind him of his duty.
+Plus, he's plagued by inaction, a "dull revenge," yet surrounded by "occasions" that constantly remind him of his duty.
 This isn't just about Claudius; it's a broader sense of injustice, a feeling that the world itself conspires against him.
 The self-reproach is palpable; he feels a profound sense of failure and inadequacy in the face of his task.
 The line embodies the agonizing weight of responsibility and the paralyzing effect of indecision.

 2. "My thoughts be bloody, or be nothing worth!"
 (IV.iv.65)